manish930s/build-marathon/README.md

 1.  **Clone the repository**
 2.  **Install Dependencies**:
     ```bash
-    pip install -r adk-agent/requirements.txt
+    pip install -r requirements.txt
     ```
 3.  **Configure Environment**:
-    Create a `.env` file in `adk-agent/` with your API key:
+    Create a `.env` file in `backend/` with your API key:
     ```
     GEMINI_API_KEY=your_api_key_here
     ```
 4.  **Run the Backend**:
     ```bash
-    python adk-agent/main.py
+    python backend/main.py
     ```
 5.  **Open the Frontend**:
     Open `http://localhost:8080` in your web browser.